realworldocaml/book/en/imperative-programming.md

 val fib : int -> int = <fun>
 ```

-This same approach will work for `edit_distance`.
-The one change
+Memoization is overkill for implementing Fibonacci, and indeed, the
+`fib` defined above is not especially efficient, allocating space
+linear in the number passed in to `fib`.
+It's easy enough to write a
+Fibonacci function that takes a constant amount of space.

+But memoization is a good approach for optimizing `edit_distance`, and
+we can apply the same approach we used on `fib` here.
+We will need to
-we'll need to make is that `edit_distance` will now take a pair of
-strings as a single argument, since `memoize` only works sensibly for
+change `edit_distance` to take a pair of strings as a single argument,
-single-argument functions.
-We can always recover the original
+since `memo_rec` only works on single-argument functions.
+(We can
-interface with a wrapper function.
+always recover the original interface with a wrapper function.)
+With
+just that change and the addition of the `memo_rec` call, we can get a
+memoized version of `edit_distance`:

 ```ocaml
 # let edit_distance = memo_rec (fun edit_distance (s,t) ->